giuliarc/Studies/docs/source/notes.md

 ## Domain and business concepts

-When dealing with business projects, we can "depare" with specific jargons.
+When dealing with business projects, we can come across specific jargons.
 From this, we have the ubiquitous language

-> Ubiquitous language for this case
+> **Ubiquitous language for this case**

 - SKU (stock-keeping-unit): identification of a product (in practice, the product name)